 And now SOTU addresses have become encrusted with stupid traditions:

-Rarely do SOTU addresses make actual news in the sense of an unanticipated departure from an administration’s prior agenda or message, though perhaps they help get the basics across to the lowest of l0w-information voters (probably less each year as the networks carrying the speech dominate viewership).
+Rarely do SOTU addresses make actual news in the sense of an unanticipated departure from an administration’s prior agenda or message, though perhaps they help get the basics across to the lowest of low-information voters (probably less each year as the networks carrying the speech no longer dominate viewership).

 And most of all, the whole spectacle is vastly redundant, particularly at a time when the president can command massive coverage of an Oval Office address or a “major speech” whenever he wants.
 Now that we have a president who communicates with the country at all hours of the day or night via social media, it’s especially strange to set aside an evening of prime-time television to let him share his pithy views on the “state of the union.”

-But for that very reason, Donald Trump might be the president who could put an end to the tradition and the misery that accompanies it.
+But for that very reason, you might expect that Donald Trump could be the president to put an end to the tradition and the misery that accompanies it.

 Yes, he enjoys pomp and media attention and the trappings of imperial splendor.
 But he also by all accounts dislikes set-piece speeches and has trouble sticking to scripts.
-Does anyone doubt that if offered the alternatives of reviewing a huge military parade or getting to devote an entire evening to his Twitter account, the 45th president would give up SOTU in a New York minute?
+It’s hard to imagine him preferring SOTU to such alternatives as reviewing a huge military parade or getting to devote an entire evening to his Twitter account.